-A STS operation / Lightering between ships is carried out worldwide, viz., US Gulf, Eastern and Western US ports, North Sea areas, West African region, Persian Gulf, S. E. Asian ports being some examples.
+STS operation / Lightering between ships is carried out worldwide, viz., US Gulf, Eastern and Western US ports, North Sea areas, West African region, Persian Gulf, S. E. Asian ports are some examples.

-Although the STS operation and Lightering have most procedures in common which have also been discussed earlier, there’re a few relevant elements that we feel should not be overseen while engaging in such critical operations.
+Although the STS operation and lightering have most procedures in common, which have also been discussed earlier, there are a few relevant elements that we feel should not be overseen while engaging in such critical operations.

 1. Person In Charge

 Generally, the STS or a Lightering operation is carried out by an operations expert or a STS superintendent or sometimes either of the Ships’ Captains concerned.

 The idea is to appoint a PIC or person in-charge to be a sole commandant, fundamentally overlooking and deciding the critical factors for assessing the risks involved and safely completing the cargo transfer operations.

 Generally, the STS expert is an ex-mariner who will look into supervision, coordination and authorization of all the events involved, including mooring / unmooring of the vessels.

 Worldwide, most companies employ specialized agencies that provide such services.

 The Masters of the vessels have to be somewhat familiar with the risks involved during wet or dry cargo transfer operations.

 Sometimes, saving the ship from a disaster by jettisoning the cargo to another vessel (if conditions permit) is also underlined as a lightering operation and at these times, Masters are the only personnel to decide and judge how safe and sure the procedures will be.